jimmcguffinus/myvisionscenarios/cursor.progress.md

 - Each deployment is recognized as a new version
 - The timestamp in the test page confirms we're seeing the latest deployment
 - TypeScript properly handles JSX without explicit React imports
+- Stubborn cached UIs can be bypassed through alternative routes and preview channels

 ## WhirlwindVibing Party 🎉